rofarrel/LSD-Explorer/README.md

       * Added a Feedback tab that links to an issue-reporting thread

 @@  2.0 Issues and Bugs:  @@
-      * The app still often loads to a blank white page when first opening the app.
+      * The app still often loads to a blank white page when starting.
 Click "View" then "Reload" to load the app.
       * The Electron framework sometimes does not close all windows processes upon exiting the program.
 Check your task manager for "Electron" or "R-Portable Front End" processes lingering after closing the application.